xzoupis/JavaProjects/TriangleID/README.md

 # Instructions

 Run the TriangleID\src\TriangleInput.java file.

-\n Insert the 3 different side lengths and press the *Check* button to see if a triangle can be formed and if so, what type of triangle is formed.
+Insert the 3 different side lengths and press the *Check* button to see if a triangle can be formed and if so, what type of triangle is formed.

 # Tests